What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 There are the following skills evaluation exam by field:

-- Building cleaning field: Building cleaning field The Specified Skills (i) Evaluation Exam
+• Building cleaning management Field: Building cleaning management Field The Specified Skills (i) Evaluation Exam

-- Automobile maintenance field: Automobile maintenance The Specified Skills Evaluation Exam
+• Automobile repair and maintenance Field: Automobile repair and maintenance The Specified Skills Evaluation Exam

-- Food and beverage manufacturing sector: Food and beverage manufacturing Specified Skilled Worker (i) skill measurement test
+• Food and beverage manufacturing: Manufacture of food and beverages Specified Skilled Worker (i) Skill measurement test

-- Food service industry: Food service industry Specified Skilled Worker (i) skill assessment test
+• Food service industry Field: Food service industry Specified Skilled Worker (i) Proficiency Measurement Test

 Here, we will introduce the contents of skills evaluation exam The Specified Skills (i) Evaluation Exam for Construction Industry Test for reference.